Dodge County, Nebraska

 Dodge County is a county in the U.S. state of Nebraska.
-As of the 2020 United States census, the population was 37,167.
-Its county seat is Fremont.
-The county was formed in 1855 and named after Iowa Senator Augustus C. Dodge.
+As of the 2020 census, the population was 37,167, and was estimated to be 38,057 in 2025, making it the sixth-most populous county in Nebraska.
+The county seat and the largest city is Fremont.

-Dodge County comprises the Fremont, NE Micropolitan Statistical Area, which is also included in the Omaha-Council Bluffs-Fremont, NE-IA Combined Statistical Area.
+Dodge County comprises the Fremont, NE Micropolitan area, which is also included in the Omaha-Council Bluffs-Fremont, NE-IA combined area.

-In the Nebraska license plate system, Dodge County is represented by the prefix 5 (it had the fifth-largest number of vehicles registered in the county when the license plate system was established in 1922).
+In the Nebraska license plate system, Dodge County was represented by the prefix "5" (as it had the fifth-largest number of vehicles registered in the state when the license plate system was established in 1922).

+History

+Dodge County was created on November 23, 1854 and named after Iowa Senator Augustus C. Dodge.

 Geography

+According to the United States Census Bureau, the county has a total area of 543.002 sqmi, of which 528.844 sqmi is land and 14.158 sqmi (2.61%) is water.
+It is the 74th-largest county in Nebraska by total area.

 The Elkhorn River runs through the NE part of Dodge County.
 It drains into the Platte River below the SE corner of the county.
 The Platte River runs along the south line of Dodge County.

-According to the US Census Bureau, the county has an area of 543 sqmi, of which 529 sqmi is land and 14 sqmi (2.6%) is water.